Ketamine-Assisted Psychotherapy (KAP)

 Will the prescriber be in every session with me?

-The prescriber and therapist will be in the first KAP session with you.
-For subsequent sessions, the therapist will be with you and the prescriber will be available on-site.
+The prescriber or RN and therapist will be present in the initial KAP session with you.
+For subsequent sessions, the therapist will be with you and the prescriber and/or RN will provide the IM injection and be available on-site.

 Do I have to have a referral from a mental health provider?